2015 Guildford Borough Council election: Ash Vale

 Ash Vale is the northerly of the three Ash wards.
 It elects two councillors.

 The Liberal Democrats had not put up candidates in either the Ash South & Tongham ward or the Ash Vale ward in the 2011 elections.
 In 2015 two Liberal Democrats and two Conservatives competed in this ward.
 The Conservatives won.

 There was a noticeable difference between the vote of the top Conservative candidate (71%) and that of the second candidate (60%).
 By contrast the two Liberal Democrat candidates, in Ash Vale ward, were only 2 vote apart from one another.

 Ash Wharf

 Ash Wharf is the central of the three Ash wards.
 It elects two candidates.

 In both the 2011 elections and the 2015 elections, four years later, the top Conservative candidate, in Ash Wharf, obtained 63.3% of the vote.

 West Rural Guildford

 Normandy

 Normandy elects one councillor.
 It is the ward between Guildford (the town) and Ash.

 The Conservatives held Normandy ward, in 2015, with a majority of 644 over the second placed Guildford Greenbelt candidate.
 The Liberal Democrats fell back to fourth, behind the Labour candidate.
-The Liberal Democrats only obtaining around 7% of the vote in a seat they (and their SDP-Liberal Alliance predecessors) had held between 1987 and 1999.
+The Liberal Democrats only obtained around 7% of the vote in a seat that they (and their SDP-Liberal Alliance predecessors) had held between 1987 and 1999.
 New councillor for the area David Bilbe was elected.